CAWSCIT/logo-finder/README.md

 # Python requirements
 pip install -r requirements.txt

-# Convert pdf to png
+# Convert pdf to png and re-create the image list dynamically.
-python convernt_pdf.py
+python convert_pdf.py
 ```

 Commit the new .png files.
 Push to `main` to deploy.

 * * *
-**Note**: Please follow the existing naming convention of all the pdf and png files.
+> **Note**: Please follow the existing naming convention of all the pdf files.
 * * *

 ### Adding a new language